This is the featured image of the The Ultimate Guide to Digital Sampling blog article.

 Sampled Instruments

 Sampled instruments map a sample over a range of notes.
 Also, they re-sample the samples for each note.
 Therefore, its scaling is like a keyboard.
-Consequently, great for making melodic and harmonious instruments out of a recording.
+Consequently, it is excellent for making melodic and harmonious instruments from a recording.
+Make sampled instruments in Kontakt by dragging an audio file into the mapping editor and extending it across a range of keys (or the entire keyboard if you want).

 sampled inst